-Based upon higher-level guidance and assessment of the PN's environment, the planners need to determine what the U.S. wants and does NOT want the country to do.
+Based upon higher-level guidance and assessment of the IP's environment, the planners need to determine what the USG wants and does NOT want the country to do.
 What is the desired end state?
-Does the U.S. want the PN to take (or not take) a certain political action?
-Does the U.S. need access to their territory, resources, information, and/or intelligence, research, and development?
-Does the U.S. want the PN to develop and use a certain capability, or capacity?
-Does the U.S. need the PN to conduct peacekeeping, coalition, or expeditionary operations, or does the U.S. need the PN to focus first on their own internal defense?
-Planners should determine and prioritize which of these (or other) roles a country needs to play to support CCP objectives.
+Does the USG want the IP to take (or not take) a certain political action?
+Does the USG need access to their territory, resources, information, and/or intelligence, research, and development?
+Does the USG want the IP to develop and use a certain capability or capacity?
+Does the USG need the IP to conduct peacekeeping, coalition, or expeditionary operations?
+Or does the USG need the IP to focus first on their internal defense?
+Planners should determine and prioritize which of these (or other) roles a country needs to fulfill to support CCP objectives.
 Planners should identify the risks to the CCP and U.S. strategy if the partner does not play the desired role(s).
-Fundamental to effective analysis is heavy consideration and nuanced understanding of the PN's political will to play the identified role; is it a goal or objective that the U.S. and the PN have in common?
+Heavy consideration and nuanced understanding of the IP's political will to fulfill the identified role is fundamental to effective analysis; is it a goal or objective that the U.S. and the IP have in common?